Core Web Vitals

 Caveat — field-sample audit not yet conducted

-A field sample of 25 Ontario GC websites is a research item Candid Creative should run before publishing a consumer-facing article.
+A field sample of 25 Ontario GC websites is a research item that remains outstanding and should be run before publishing a consumer-facing article.
 Placeholder estimate based on platform mix + CrUX baseline: 60–70% likely to fail CWV on mobile [Directional — derived from HTTP Archive 2025 WordPress pass rates, adjusted upward for builder-heavy construction vertical].

 Web Almanac 2025 — mobile page weight (2,559 KB)